 - Inactive item: Default is active initially, use Y to set inactive, and N to update back to active.

 - Only available in TransPost Plus and TransPost Premier

 - Up to 4 quantity breaks, numbered 2 - 5.
 These fields specify the quantity over which price breaks are reached.

 Note that QuantityBreak1 refers to normal prices for single or small quantities so is fixed at 0.0

-- With each of the above quantity breaks you must supply the price levels A to F which apply to each specified price break.
+- With each of the quantity breaks defined you must supply the price levels A to F which apply to each specified price break.

-For example PricelevelCQtyBreak1 specifies the base price for customers on Price Level C and PricelevelBQtyBreak3 sets the price applicable when a customer on Price Level B buys the amount specified in QuantityBreak3.
+For example PricelevelCQtyBreak1 specifies the base price for customers on Price Level C and PricelevelBQtyBreak3 sets the price applicable when a customer on Price Level C buys the amount specified in QuantityBreak3.

-Note that PricelevelAQtyBreak1 is automatically set to the base selling price.
+Note that PricelevelAQtyBreak1 is automatically set to the base selling price and cannot be changed.